Flexible training

 RACS supports flexible surgical training.
 It increases diversity in the surgical workforce by increasing the appeal of surgical training to more candidates and enables Trainees to broaden their focus and pursue wider interests while training.

 Flexible training refers to less than full time training and may be of interest to all Trainees, regardless of gender.
-Increasing numbers of surgical Trainees in Australia and New Zealand are benefiting from training in a flexible manner.
+Increasing numbers of surgical Trainees in Australia and Aotearoa New Zealand are benefiting from training in a flexible manner.

 Flexible training toolkit

 This information aims to assist surgeons and Trainees to create flexible training posts, including suggestions about opportunities, challenges and solutions.
-It draws on the expertise and experience of many of the Fellows and Trainees who have already made flexible training a reality in Australia and New Zealand.
+It draws on the expertise and experience of many of the Fellows and Trainees who have already made flexible training a reality in Australia and Aotearoa New Zealand.

 Download the toolkit (PDF 2.2MB).